-122. POLICY OBJECTIVES
+2. POLICY STATEMENT

-122.1.
 Council and Councillor activities will be actively managed and monitored in the lead up to any election, whether it be a by-election or general election to ensure:

-- 122.1.1. there is a level playing field for all election candidates - 122.1.2.
-Council information can be equally accessed by all candidates - 122.1.3.
-Council resources are not used in any way to support an election campaign - 122.1.4. conflicts of interest are avoided - 122.1.5. there is a distinct and clear separation of activities between an incumbent councillor undertaking their duties under the Act and that same person being a candidate or prospective candidate in a forthcoming election - 122.1.6.
-Council complies with all aspects of the Act in relation to activities and decision making in the election (caretaker) period - 122.1.7. to implement the overarching governance principles and supporting principles of the Act; and - 122.1.8. decisions that can be reasonably deferred until the next Council is in place are held over until after the election.
+- there is a level playing field for all election candidates - Council information can be equally accessed by all candidates - Council resources are not used in any way to support an election campaign - · conflicts of interest are avoided - there is a distinct and clear separation of activities between an incumbent councillor undertaking their duties under the Act and that same person being a candidate or prospective candidate in a forthcoming election - Council complies with all aspects of the Act in relation to activities and decision making in the election period - to implement the overarching governance principles and supporting principles of the Act: and - decisions that can be reasonably deferred until the next Council is in place are held over until after the election.